 This class provides a high-level API for policy matching.

 It should not be instantiated directly.
 Instead, code should use one of the provided classmethods to construct a Match object.
 See the respective classmethods for details.

-A Match object encapsulates a policy matching operation, i.e. a call to PolicyClass.match_policies.
+A Match object encapsulates a policy matching operation, i.e. a call to privacyidea.lib.policy.
+PolicyClass.match_policies().
 In order to retrieve the matching policies, one should use one of policies(), action_values() and any().
 By default, these functions write the matched policies to the audit log.
 This behavior can be explicitly disabled.